Address: 3 Hasadnaot St., P.O.B. 2121 Herzliya 46120

 Fuel Infrastructure Operator

-etroleum & Energy Infrastructures Ltd. (PEI) is the leading corporation for oil product infrastructures in Israel.
+etroleum Energy Infrastructures Ltd. (PEI) is the leading corporation for oil product infrastructures in Israel.
 Fully owned by the Israeli government, the company provides state-of-the-art fuel oil infrastructure services to the country’s entire energy market.
 Though serving a national mission, PEI is an economic entity that functions according to market forces and changing conditions in the international arena.
-The company’s activities span the full spectrum of infrastructure services, from export and import, to supply, storage and piping of fuel to all parts of Israel, as well as handling crude oil and refined products.
+The company’s activities span the full spectrum of infrastructure services, from export and import, to supply, storage and piping of crude oil and refined products to all needed clients.

 In the Beginning